-On Twitter this morning Global News reporter Mackenzie Gray noted that PSAC, the federal union, “is calling on their members to keep escalating their actions” with efforts that include shutting down access to the Port of St. John’s, blocking access to the Canadian Forces base in Montreal, shutting down Sinclair Centre in Vancouver, and closing the Burlington Canal Lift Bridge, which provides access to thousands of vehicles and pedestrians entering Hamilton Harbour.
+On Twitter this morning Global News reporter Mackenzie Gray noted that PSAC, the federal union, “is calling on their members to keep escalating their actions” with efforts that include shutting down access to the Port of St.

 "This right necessarily includes the right to a certain degree of “disruptive” behaviour."